Sweet Chinese honey and garlic chicken – an easy family favorite recipe that’s ready in 30 minutes and better than takeout!

 I’m a big fan of Chinese take out, I really am, but can you say ex-pen-sive??
 Seriously.
 And if you’re feeding more than two people it just gets more spendy.
 That’s one of the reasons I love to create my favorite take out dishes at home.
 It’s so much cheaper, tastes wayyyyyy better, and 99% of the time it’s a lot healthier.
 That’s a whole lot of pros and no cons.
 Worried it will take a lot of time or involve a whole bunch of prep and steps?
 Banish those worries my friends, this recipe is so easy you won’t believe it.

 I’m pretty sure I’ve just hit all of the requirements for a family-favorite recipe: easy, affordable, better than takeout, healthy… oh and it’s super yummy!
 Obviously.
 Or I wouldn’t be raving about it.
 So now that you have no excuses – get cookin’!

-- 2-3 boneless skinless chicken breasts, pounded to ½ inch thickness + salt and pepper to taste
+- 2-3 boneless skinless chicken breasts, pounded to 1/2 inch thickness

 - 3 tablespoons oil

 - 1/3 cup honey

 - 1 teaspoon apple cider vinegar (may sub white vinegar)